 Show Their Work: At one point you can have a codec conversation with Kevin about Sam's Brazilian background, and every information is pretty spot on.
-Highlights are mentioning the big Japanese immigration and how that brought on Brazilian styles of certain Martial Arts (such as Sam's), and the spelling of his name being the Portuguese one: Samuel Rodrigues, as opposed to Rodriguez.
+Highlights are mentioning the big Japanese immigration and how that brought on Brazilian styles of certain martial arts (such as Sam's), and the spelling of his name being the Portuguese one: Samuel Rodrigues, as opposed to Rodriguez.

-Also done to a lesser extent in the opening mission in Abkhazia, featuring rather realistic commentary on the state of affairs in post-USSR Caucasus.
+Also done to a lesser extent in the opening mission in Abkhazia, featuring rather realistic commentary on the state of affairs in the post-USSR Caucasus.
 Rather unexpected too, as the region has never been touched upon in any other work of media to date.

 The gratuitous Russian spoken by several characters is mostly grammatically correct and features sensible and appropriate profanity actually used in everyday speech.